deb1401jit/movie-recommender-system/README.md

 # Movie Recommendation System

 Live movie recommender built with Python and the TMDB API.
-Search a movie title and get recommendations ranked by our own similarity model.
+Search a movie title and get recommendations.

 **Features**
 - Live TMDB search for movie titles